-1. I am not really interested in therapy but I need medication management.
+1. I am not very interested in therapy but I need medication management.
 Is this available?

-2. I have a lot I need to share during my first appointment with the prescriber.
+2. I have a lot of information that I need to share during my first appointment with the prescriber.
 What can I do to prepare for my first visit?

 Your prescriber is interested in your entire treatment history and, in particular, your medication history.
-If possible, write a list of all of your current medications including dosage, current prescriber, length of time you have been taking, and level of effectiveness.
-Or, simply bring all of your pill bottles with you.
+If possible, write a list of all of your current medications including dosage, current prescriber, level of effectiveness, and how long you have been taking the prescription.
+You can also simply bring all of your pill bottles with you.
 A separate list of all past psychiatric medications you have tried is very helpful; again, include dose, effectiveness, side effects, and what month/year you last took the medication.

-3. A lot was covered in my visit with my prescriber.
+3. A lot of information was covered in my visit with my prescriber.
 What can I do to help me remember what we talked about?

 4. I was recently in a psychiatric hospital.
 What does my prescriber need from me?